LBHackney-IT/Data-Platform-Playbook/pages/playbook/managing-departments.md

 tags: playbook
 ---

+# Deprecated
+This article has been deprecated as will be removed.

 # Adding a department
 - Open `04-account-configuration.tf` and copy an existing department configuration and paste it below
 - Update the department name to be the name of your department